puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/workloads/_index.md

 For example, once a pod is running in your cluster then a critical fault on the
 {{< glossary_tooltip text="node" term_id="node" >}} where that pod is running means that
 all the pods on that node fail.
-Kubernetes treats that level of failure as final: you would need to create a new Pod to recover, even if the node later becomes healthy.
+Kubernetes treats that level of failure as final: you would need to create a new Pod to recover, even if the node later becomes operational.

 However, to make life considerably easier, you don't need to manage each Pod directly.
 Instead, you can use _workload resources_ that manage a set of pods on your behalf.